 I could go through all her credentials, education, awards… but what impresses me the most is that she’s a wife, a mother of two precious babies and a business owner.
 Not just anyone can handle a life of balance like hers, it’s something to talk about.
 She’s a woman to watch.
 Are there awards for women that are out there doing it ALL?
 And doing it WELL?
 There should be.

 When I decided to feature Emily Arrington and asked, she was hesitant.
-One thing about Emily is she’s as humble as they come, she’s not one to brag or probably has ever self evaluated herself when it come to her success.
+One thing about Emily is she’s as humble as they come, she’s not one to brag or probably has ever self-evaluated herself when it comes to her success.
 I really wanted to share a piece of her with all of you, to inspire you, to encourage you.
 Not to mention, she has the most adorable kids and the coolest husband!

 I always have been a believer in the power of positivity.

 I sat down with her on a beautiful sunny morning right before we both met some of our friends for lunch.
 As I walked into her office I got a little nervous.
 I wanted to ask the right questions so that all of you really understood why I admire her so much.
 I decided to start the conversation with an ice breaker, all I could think about was the gum in my mouth, hence the gum question.
 We both settled very quickly into the interview.
 I wish I could explain the energy towards the end of the conversation, make sure to read to the bottom.
 Emily put so many things into perspective between her feelings for her husband and wishes for her children.
 She hit a grand slam…